Under the Medicines Act 1968, you must apply to register a premises as a pharmacy if your service model includes one of:

-- The sale of Pharmacy (P) medicines.
+- the sale of Pharmacy (P) medicines

-- The supply of P medicines or Prescription Only Medicines (POMs) against prescriptions written by veterinary practitioners for the treatment of animals under the ‘cascade’.
+- the supply of P medicines or Prescription Only Medicines (POMs) against prescriptions written by veterinary practitioners for the treatment of animals under the ‘cascade’

 If you are applying to register a temporary pharmacy for an exhibition or event please complete the temporary premises application form

+Providing pharmacy services online?
 Apply to use the internet pharmacy logo

 The GPhC operates a voluntary internet pharmacy logo scheme to provide reassurance to patients and the public that they are purchasing medicines online from registered pharmacies who have to meet GPhC standards.